 Over a 15-year study, the Toronto Indoor Air Quality Conference concluded women who work in the home have a 54 percent higher risk of dying from cancer than women who work outside of the home, because of their increased exposure to household chemicals.

 Along with relocation and the culture shock that comes with it, most new expats in Shanghai spend more time indoors than before.

-Many Shanghai expat spouses had jobs back home, but give up work to relocate to Shanghai with their families, meaning they spend much more time indoors.
+Many expat spouses might have had jobs back home, but give up work to relocate to China with their families.
+This means they spend much more time inside their homes in China than they did in their native country.
 This can lead to higher exposure to toxins from cleaning agents that are used in the home.